Dashboard

 HIV incidence among persons aged 13 years and older were obtained via the following:

 Estimates should be interpreted with caution for jurisdictions that do not have laws requiring complete reporting of laboratory data or have incomplete reporting.
 Area without laws: Idaho.
-Areas with incomplete reporting: New Jersey, Pennsylvania (excluding Philadelphia), and Puerto Rico.
+Areas with incomplete reporting: New Jersey and Puerto Rico.
+Areas with a lapse in reporting in 2022: Mississippi and West Virginia.